jharte5/what-i-learned-in-week-0/README.md

     The second concept I learned in week 0 was about git hub.
 Git hub the way i understand is like a cloud that has the ability to save all your work in progress on said project.

 ### The Third Concept ###
-    The Third concept i learned in week 0 was about markdown.
-From my understanding, markdown formats html, css, and java scripts all in one place.
+    The Third concept i learned in week 0 was about VSC.
+From my understanding, VSC formats html, css, and java scripts all in one place.